UMT 29x38 black / N38 - magnetic pin

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Potential hazard arising from small pieces of magnets pose a threat, in case of ingestion, which is particularly important in the context of child safety.
-Additionally, tiny parts of these devices have the potential to hinder the diagnostic process in case of swallowing.
+- Possible danger to health from tiny fragments of magnets pose a threat, when accidentally ingested, which is crucial in the context of children's health.
+It's also worth noting that small elements of these magnets have the potential to complicate diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are highly flammable.